 In fact, the local staff from other foreign companies previously operating in Yemen, such as the workers of the Norwegian oil company DNO, have faced very similar scenarios of unlawful lay-offs and wage theft.
 The sense of impunity of such companies has to be stopped, in Yemen and anywhere else.
 That is why it is in the interest of workers around the world to stand in solidarity with the courageous struggle of the TOTAL/G4S workers.

 Liked this article?
-Please become a Patreon! and support our work
+We need your support to improve our work.
+Please become a Patron! and support our work

 CWI- Please inform us if you are reproducing any material from this site.